senbenito/portfolio/README.md

 At this point, React is probably overkill to display a few iframes, but I am a fan of the [Polymorphism Principle of Object-Oriented Programming (POOP) (and its dependency Inheritance)](https://stackoverflow.com/a/27642444 "Travis J on StackOverflow") and React embodies this ability of object-oriented languages like Javascript to instantiate new Object classes / "children" / component by extending an original / "parent" / app Object ensuring plug&play component compatability (kinda like my old NES but fixing problems with React console instead of blowing on cartridges).
 So I can find amazing NPM modules that someone else has created and wire them up to extend my portfolio's functionality - cool!!

 Those [`<iframes>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe "refer to the MDN docs") tho...
 I recognized the power of a simple <iframe> during that [React-a-thon](https://github.com/lerning/gelato) - you can just supply a URI with API key as the src - so I wanted to bring them in here.
-Who knows, we may find future advances replacing the <iframes> but for now, I like their simplicity and literal window into another world...
+Who knows, we may find future advances replacing the <iframe>s but for now, I like their simplicity and literal window into another world...

 At this point, we have a simple front-end, so let's deploy to [Surge](http://surge.sh/) for a quick preview: [senbenito's portfolio](http://senbenito-portfolio.surge.sh/ "basic front-end on surge.sh").
 This was a super-simple deployment thanks to create-react-app's `yarn build` command.
 Just `surge` in the `build` directory and **POOF!** ... *website*.
 >Git branch [master](https://github.com/senbenito/portfolio-frontend)

 ## Step 2: let's get dynamic!
 I knew I wasn't done making websites and wanting to show them off.
 Rather than manually add in a new <iframe> each time I make a new site to rebuild and redeploy, I took a lesson from my [Serene MVP](https://github.com/adam-serene/serene-mvp) Google Map integration and decided to query a [Knex.js](http://knexjs.org/) [PostgreSQL](https://www.postgresql.org/) database via a RESTful [Express.js](https://expressjs.com/) server.
-This way, I can just [.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) a data array of submitted websites into those beloved `<iframes>`.
+This way, I can just [.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) a data array of submitted websites into those beloved <iframe>s.

 Here's the [personal-server](https://github.com/senbenito/personal-server) repo to dive into this crucial step.